 Domains are defined in software and are seperated virtually at Zone-Switches

 The goal of zonal architectures is a lower complexity, cost, and weight of the wiring harness.
 This is achieved by a high-bandwidth one-to-one architecture at the core.
 Since the central computing complex is connected to the sensors and devices through Zone-Switches, a zonal approach will provide better scalability and improve reliability and functionality.
 This architecture enables the Software Defined Vehicle with for example Machine Learning on main Server, Data gathering over Zones, Virtual separation, etc. The computing power on the mein server is also needed since in the future a lot more camera data via the high speed backbone needs to be computed.

 The topology of a vehicle’s network has a very high impact on a vehicle’s security and safety properties.
 Only a few vehicles from the lower price segment or higher age are still using one or two CANs for their internal communication.
 Most vehicles are equipped with a central GW ECU.
 After the publication of Miller and Valasek, even the cheapest cars received an upgrade of their internal network topology, and OEMs made use of central GW ECUs as mitigation for cyber-attacks.
 Only a few vehicles from the higher price segment already implement a network architecture with Automotive Ethernet as a communication backbone.
-Nevertheless, this group will rapidly grow soon since the advantages will compensate for the higher prices for :communication equipment.
+Nevertheless, this group will rapidly grow soon since the advantages will compensate for the higher prices for communication equipment.

 Diagnostic Protocols Overview#